nflorez228/IBIO4680/13-OpticalFlow/readme.md

+ANSWERS ARE LOCATED IN THE SCRIPTS FOLDER PLEASE READ THE README.MD WITHIN IT.

 # Optical Flow in OpenCV

 In this lab we will have some fun with the Optical Flow, unlike most Labs, there are two optional tasks to be completed, you might choose **only one of them**.